rsergio07/kagent-sre-companion/README.md

 ./scripts/load-test.sh 60 50 200
 ```

-**AI Analysis Queries:**
+**Comparative AI Analysis Queries:**
 - *"What is the current state of my blue/green deployment?
-Analyze pod health, service routing configuration, and resource allocation patterns."*
+Analyze pod health, service routing configuration, and resource allocation patterns."* (Both providers)
-- *"What are the resource requests and limits for each deployment, and are they appropriately sized for the workload?"*
+- *"What are the resource requests and limits for each deployment, and are they appropriately sized for the workload?"* (GPT-4o for quick assessment)
-- *"Show me the service dependencies and network topology for this application."*
-- *"Analyze the baseline performance metrics and establish SLA benchmarks."*
+- *"Analyze the baseline performance metrics and establish comprehensive SLA benchmarks with industry comparisons."* (Claude Sonnet 4 for detailed analysis)

 ### **Phase 2: Configuration Analysis and Security Assessment**